A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: An abstract approach to constrained Lagrangian dynamics

 An admissible path $\gamma \in\TT$ is called an \emph{extremal} (or a \emph{trajectory}) of the variational principle $\PP$ if and only if

-i.e., $\gamma$ is a critical point of the action $S_L$ relative to admissible variations with vanishing end-points.
-The set of all extremals of $\PP$ will be denoted by $\Gamma_\PP\subset\TT$.
-Notice that searching for a critical point of $S_L$ relative to paths $\gamma$ such that $\del\gamma\in \WW^0_\gamma$ does not necessarily correspond to minimization (maximization) of $S_L$. \end{definition}
+i.e., $\gamma$ is a critical point of the action $S_L$ (see \cite{Martinez_2008}) relative to admissible variations {\change of $\PP$} with vanishing end-points.
+The set of all extremals of $\PP$ will be denoted by $\Gamma_\PP\subset\TT$, {\change and called the \emph{dynamics of $\PP$.}} Notice that searching for a critical point of $S_L$ relative to paths $\gamma$ such that $\del\gamma\in \WW^0_\gamma$ need not correspond, in general, to minimization or maximization of $S_L$. \newnew{Zdefiniowałem pojęcie dynamiki} \end{definition}

-\newnew{ \begin{remark} Despite the fact that in the above definition of the extremal we used admissible variations with vanishing end-points only, the role of the end-points should not be underestimated.
-In fact, the full variational principle should describe the reaction of the system to an \emph{arbitrary} admissible variation, i.e., it should contain not only the information abut the extremal, but also the boundary terms which describe the initial and final momenta of the system (cf. Sec.
+\begin{remark} Despite the fact that in the above definition of an extremal we used admissible variations with vanishing end-points only, the role of the end-points should not be underestimated.
+In fact, the full variational principle should describe the reaction of the system to an \emph{arbitrary} admissible variation, i.e., it should contain not only the information about the extremal, but also about the boundary terms which describe the initial and final momenta of the system (cf. Sec.
 15 in \cite{Tul_2004}).
-The need of including the non-vanishing end-points becomes apparent also in some natural situations in variational calculus and control theory, where more general boundary conditions are needed. \end{remark}}
+The need of including the non-vanishing end-points becomes apparent also in some natural situations in variational calculus and control theory, where more general boundary conditions (like transversality) are needed. \end{remark}